 Legislative Background

-Till 2000, Juvenile Justice Act’s provisions related to adoption were not very clear and comprehensive but in the 2015, the J.J. act made the laws regarding adoption process complete and streamlined.
-The law clearly states that all inter-country adoption will take place only as per the provision of the Juvenile act, and adoption regulations framed by CARA.
+Till 2000, JJ Act’s provisions related to adoption were not very clear and comprehensive but in the 2015 amendment, the Act made the laws regarding adoption process complete and streamlined.
+The law now clearly states that all inter-country adoption will take place only as per the provision of the JJ Act and adoption regulations framed by CARA.

 Principle of Subsidiarity

-The basic principle of childcare and protection emphasizes that the child should be raised by his or her own biological family.
+The basic principle of childcare and protection emphasizes that the child should be raised by their own biological family.
 But if a child does not have a family, then efforts should be made to place the child in an alternate family-based care for a peaceful and healthy growth.
-Here adoption may be considered, but while considering adoption, it should be preferred that the child remains in his or her original social, cultural environment and this the prime reason why in-country adoption should be the first choice.
+Here adoption may be considered, but while considering adoption, it should be preferred that the child remains in their original social, cultural environment and this is the prime reason why in-country adoption should be the first choice.

 If a suitable family cannot be found in the country of origin, inter-country or cross-border adoption may be considered, so that a permanent family can be offered to a child.